Relief from Joint and Several Liability § 6015

-Under this type of relief, there is an allocation of understated of tax (plus interest and penalties) on the joint return between the taxpayer and the spouse (or former spouse).
+Under this type of relief, a taxpayer may elect allocation of the understated tax (plus interest and penalties) on the joint return between the taxpayer and the spouse (or former spouse).
 This type of relief is not available for an underpayment of tax.
 Also, refunds are not granted when there is separation of liability relief granted.
 When relief is granted, the understatement of tax allocated to the taxpayer is generally the amount he or she is responsible for.
 Taxpayers may request this type of relief in addition to innocent spouse relief.

 To request separation of liability relief, a taxpayer must have filed a joint return and the request for relief must be filed no later than 2 years from when collection activities began with respect to the requesting spouse.
 The taxpayer also must meet one of the following requirements at the time he or she files the request for relief on Form 8857:

 - The taxpayer must no longer be married to, or is legally separated from, the spouse with whom the joint return was filed from which relief is requested.
-(Under this rule, a taxpayer is no longer married if he is widowed.)
+Under this rule, a taxpayer is no longer married if he is widowed.
+Marital status is determined as of the date the election is filed.
+See § 7703 for purposes of determining marital status.
 If it is established that the taxpayer signed the joint return under duress, then it is not a joint return, and the taxpayer is not liable for amounts from that return.
 However, the taxpayer may be required to file a separate return for that tax year, or

 - The IRS proves that the taxpayer and her spouse transferred assets to third parties as part of a fraudulent scheme.

 - The IRS proves that at the time the taxpayer signed the joint return, she had actual knowledge of any items giving rise to the deficiency that were allocable to the spouse.
-(For a discussion of what constitutes “actual knowledge” see IRS Publication 971.)
+(For a discussion of what constitutes “actual knowledge” Reg. § 1.6015-3(c)(2) and see IRS Publication 971.)

 - The spouse (or former spouse) transferred property to the taxpayer to avoid tax or the payment of tax.
 If the spouse transfers property to the taxpayer for the purpose of avoiding tax or payment of tax, the tax liability allocated to the taxpayer will be increased by the value of the property transferred.
 A transfer will be presumed to have as its main purpose the avoidance of tax or payment of tax if the transfer is made after the date that is one year before the date on which the IRS sent its first letter of proposed deficiency allowing the taxpayer an opportunity for a meeting in the IRS Appeals Office.
 This presumption will not apply if the transfer was made under a divorce decree, separate maintenance agreement, or a written instrument incident to such an agreement.
 The presumption will also not apply if the taxpayer establishes that the transfer did not have as its main purpose the avoidance of tax or payment of tax.